-In summary, various analytic instruments have been described in the literature for use with deaf students.
-Some reports do not include data on deaf children's performance but contain only a description of possible instruments (Isaacson, 1996); others have been used with older students, in secondary school (e.g. Gormley & Sarachan-Deily, 1987); and others have reported the validation of an instrument and included primary school children in the sample (Heefner & Shaw, 1996).
-The study by Heefner & Shaw seems to be the most rigorous one to date in the development of a scale to assess the writing of severely and profoundly deaf children in primary school.
-However, their instrument showed a marked floor effect with this population, and therefore further research that seeks to use scales describing smaller changes in progress in writing is justified.
-To date, the conclusion reached by Powers, Gregory, and Thoutenhoofd (1998) about one decade ago still seems valid: assessments appropriate for deaf children are scarce and no validated tests are available to assess the writing and literacy skills of severely and profoundly deaf children in primary school.
-The aim of this paper is to take a step to fill this gap in the literature.
+(Heefner and Shaw, 1996).
+The study by Heefner and Shaw (1996) seems to be the most rigorous one to date in the development of a scale to assess the writing of severely and profoundly deaf children in primary school.
+However, their instrument showed a marked floor effect with this population, and therefore further research which seeks to use scales describing smaller changes in progress in writing is justified.
+To date, the conclusion reached by Powers et al. (1998) approximately a decade ago still seems valid: assessments appropriate for deaf children are scarce and no validated tests are available to assess the writing and literacy skills of severely and profoundly deaf children in primary school.
+The aim of the present study was to take a step to fill this gap in the literature.